giffordlabcvr/DIGS-tool/README.txt

 # README for Database-Integrated Genome Screening Tool
 ############################################################################

-This package comprises a framework - implemented in PERL - for performing so-called 'reciprocal' or 'bi-directional' similarity search-based screening of biological sequence databases.
+This package comprises a framework for performing bi-directional BLAST-based screening of biological sequence databases.

-In a reciprocal similarity search-based screening, a set of 'probe' sequences are used to search one or more 'target' sequence files (typically large files, such as chromosome assemblies, or collections of whole genome shotgun (WGS) contigs).
+In bidrectional BLAST-based screening, a set of 'probe' sequences are used to search one or more 'target' sequence files (typically large files, such as chromosome assemblies, or collections of whole genome shotgun (WGS) contigs).
 Sequences in target files that disclose